• USD

 Conservation Breakthrough

-Although it is known for many attractions today, the Bontebok National Park has a single purpose – saving its namesake, the Bontebok, from sure extinction.
-It is a testament to how the conservation efforts of a small group of people can make an enormous contribution.
-You cannot help but feel awed when you witness what many believed impossible.
+Although it is known for many attractions today, Bontebok National Park has a single purpose—saving its namesake, the bontebok, from near extinction.
+It is a testament to how the conservation efforts of a small group can make an enormous contribution.
+Visitors witness a success many once thought impossible.

 2